sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-With this change, here's how it sorts our list:
+With this change, here's how it sorts a slightly shortened version of our list:

 `"abbey", "año", "antena", "eager", "énigme", "enlever", "ezra", "Zambia", "zoo"`